VolkovLabs/volkovlabs.io/docs/volkovlabs-form-panel/index.md

 ## Custom Code

 The custom code has access to the Panel options, the response from the REST API call, form elements, various Grafana services and will be executed after the Initial and Update requests.
-Dashboard variables will be replaced automatically.

 Available Parameters: